-We use two distinct methodologies to examine index funds monitoring and the implications for corporate governance: (1) a high-dimensional fixed effect panel model and (2) a difference-in-differences regression around Russell Index reconstitution.
+We use two distinct methodologies to examine index funds monitoring and the implications for corporate governance: (1) a high-dimensional fixed effect panel model and (2) a difference-in-differences regression around Russell index reconstitution.

 B.1.
-High-Dimensional Fixed Effect Model
+High-dimensional fixed effect model

 As previously discussed, one challenge in studying the voting behavior of investors is that time-varying firm characteristics may jointly affect ownership and governance.
 Because the ISS voting data contains observations at the firm-year-agenda item level, we can include firm-by-year fixed effects in our panel regressions.
 These fixed effects absorb time-varying firm level characteristics, allowing us to account for any possible omitted variables that could confound our estimates.
 In addition, reverse causality is also a possible concern.
-For example, better governed firms may be more likely to attract index funds (making it appear that index funds lead to better governance).
+For example, better-governed firms may be more likely to attract index funds (making index funds appear to lead to better governance).
 Our high-dimensional fixed effect model compares the voting behavior of passive funds to active funds within a given firm at the same annual meeting.
-As a result, it accounts for pre-existing differences in firm governance or other firm characteristics.
-In sum, the richness of the voting data allows to use a highdimensional fixed effect panel model that uses the entire sample of firms from 2004 to 2018 in a manner that accounts for both reverse causality and possible omitted variables.
+As a result, it accounts for preexisting differences in firm governance or other firm characteristics.
+In sum, the richness of the voting data allows to use a high-dimensional fixed effect panel model that uses the entire sample of firms from 2004 to 2018 in a manner that accounts for both reverse causality and possible omitted variables.

-$^{12}$ We do not impose any filters on firm or stock characteristics, because our identification strategy requires all firms that are in the Russell 1000 or Russell 2000 in cohort year t and year t - 1.
+$^{^{12}}$ We do not impose any filters on firm or stock characteristics, because our identification strategy requires all firms that are in the Russell 1000 or Russell 2000 in cohort year t and year t-1.

-&lt;sup>13We use the most recent version of the S12 data as of mid-2020, which corrects errors that were present in some previous versions of the data (Ben-David, Franzoni, Moussawi, & Sedunov, 2020).
+13We use the most recent version of the S12 data as of mid-2020, which corrects errors that were present in some previous versions of the data (Ben-David, Franzoni, Moussawi, & Sedunov, 2020).

 B.2.
-Difference-in-Differences Regression
+Difference-in-differences regression